In this guide I disassemble a HP 2133 Mini-Note PC.

 I will explain how to remove the keyboard, replace memory module and access hard drive.
 Fortunately all these three components can be removed without taking the whole thing apart.

 Also, you should be able this guide for taking apart a HP 2140 Mini-Note PC which has the same body.

-Before you start do not forget to turn off the laptop and remove the main battery.
+Before you start do not forget to turn off the computer and remove the main battery.

 REMOVING THE KEYBOARD.

-In the battery compartment you’ll find three screws securing the keyboard to the laptop base.
-Remove these three screws.
+In the battery compartment you’ll find three screws securing the keyboard to the case.

 WARNING!
 Be very careful with the connector.
-You cannot replace the connector if you accidentally break it.
 The connector is permanently attached to the motherboard.
 If it’s broken, the whole motherboard has to be replaced.

 On the picture below you see the same connector in the unlocked state.

 Now you can release the cable and remove the keyboard.

 Here’s the back side of the keyboard.